Porsche Design System

 </html>

-Slots Sometimes it's useful to be able to render markup (e.g. an anchor tag) for label or message.
-Therefore, a named slot can be used.
+Slots Sometimes it's useful to render custom markup for label or message.
+Therefore, named slots can be used.
 Make sure not to define the corresponding property on the host element when a named slot is used (because a property definition is preferred over a named slot).
 For named slots only phrasing content is allowed.
+In addition to the named slots label and message, there is also a label-after slot available.
+This slot must be used to render content after the label which is not directly part of it (e.g. an external link or a popover component).
+If the p-checkbox is in disabled/loading state and label or label-after slots are used with focusable UI elements (e.g. a or p-popover), the keyboard focus handling has to be managed manually to prevent focusing disabled elements (e.g. add tabindex="-1" on those UI elements).

 Open in Stackblitz